 Cross-Border Transfers of Personal Data

-If you need to transfer personal data abroad and/or store it in a non-EEA country, you must ensure that, in accordance with the eighth data protection principle under the Data Protection Act 1998, the country or territory to which it is to be transferred ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data.
+If you need to transfer personal data abroad and/or store it outside the UK or in a non-EEA country, you must ensure that, in accordance with the General Data Protection Regulation, the country or territory to which it is to be transferred ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data.

-- The country has been approved by the European Commission (EC) as having an adequate level of protection;
+1. The country has been approved by the Information Commissioner’s Office for UK purposes, or the European Commission (EC) for EU-purposes, as having an adequate level of protection;

-- You can put adequate safeguards in place to protect the personal data, such as by using EC-approved model contract clauses or, for intra-group transfer purposes, approved and binding corporate rules.
+2. You can put adequate safeguards in place to protect the personal data, such as by using EC-approved standard contractual clauses or, for intra-group transfer purposes, approved and binding corporate rules.
+Since the invalidation of the EU-US Privacy Shield, this will likely be applicable for transfers to the US as well;

 Please contact us for further information.